The BEST Chocolate Chip Cookies

 How to know when your butter has properly browned:

-- Little flecks of brown sit at the base of your pan; these are milk solids, and these bad boys give your cookies lots and lots of caramel flavour
+- Little flecks of brown sit at the base of your pan; these are milk solids, and give your cookies lots and lots of caramel flavour.

 - It gives off a gorgeous nutty aroma

-Top Tip: If you are unsure if your butter has sufficiently browned, don't worry too much, even if just lightly golden it will still give bags of flavour.
+Top Tip for browned butter: Don't worry too much if you are unsure if your butter has sufficiently browned; even if just lightly golden it will still add loads of flavour to your cookies.
 If it burns, though, discard it and start again.

 Refridgerate your cookie dough for at least 6 hours (preferably overnight)